PrabeshPP/JAVA_DSA/README.md

 ## DSA in Java.
-This repo is all about DSA and fundamentals of Java.
+This repository is all about DSA and fundamentals of Java.